 In building on the Policy directions, Victoria’s Resilient Coast provides a staged approach to the technical, strategic and engagement elements of risk management and adaptation:

 This approach was developed through a collaborative process, including a project partnership with Traditional Owners, and a Working Group including representatives from coastal Councils, Committees of Management, Catchment Management Authorities, government agencies, water authorities and peak body groups.

 Our Victorian framework and guidelines have been informed by:

 - The collaborative development process.

-The collaborative development of the statewide approach is ongoing over June 2021 to early 2022.
+The collaborative development of the statewide approach was undertaken over June 2021 to early 2022.

-From early 2022, initial pilot implementation of the framework and guidelines will commence, with ongoing review.
+Initial pilot implementation of the framework and guidelines has commenced, with ongoing review.

 Grants are available to support eligible organisations with pilot projects, including technical, engagement and strategic planning activities aligned to one or more stages of Victoria’s Resilient Coast framework.